 What is the load‐in process and must I line up?

 The load‐in and load‐out processes are created to help the artists load/unload efficiently and easily.
 A packet will be mailed by mid-June, stating exactly when each artist should arrive and line up.
 It is crucial that artists adhere to the specifics of the load‐in schedule in order to assure an orderly process.
 Artists who miss their scheduled time will need to hand cart their artwork to their booth space.
 Parking is very limited.
 Also, please note that there will be volunteers on hand to help artists unload during established load‐in times, if needed.

 Does the fair provide tables or canopies for artists?

 No. Each booth must supply a white easy‐up canopy and fire extinguisher.
-If you need tables and/or a white canopy, you may contact our rental provider, CORT Event and Party Rental at 1‐877‐939‐RENT or visit them online.
+If you need tables and/or a white canopy, you may contact our rental provider, CORT Party Rental at 1‐877‐939‐RENT or visit them online.
 They have provided items for artists in the past with a discount and users have found them easy to use.